oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.

-[@Thomas: see MKW funding notice for obligations on how to reference the funding authorities (text, ogo)]
+[@Thomas: see MKW funding notice for obligations on how to reference the funding authorities (text, logo)]

 ## 2. Background on IoT and analyzing PM2.5 data streams